Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 Regardless of the backup strategy chosen, testing recovery procedures is non-negotiable. **At minimum, perform an initial test restore** on a second device to verify backups work correctly and to familiarize yourself with emergency procedures before they're actually needed.
 More sophisticated operators implement **periodic recovery drills** that simulate complete loss scenarios: restore from backups on fresh devices, measure recovery time objective (RTO) and recovery point objective (RPO), document any issues encountered, and update procedures annually or after significant changes to holdings or infrastructure.

-Key management follows standards like BIP-39 for mnemonics and BIP-32/44 for hierarchical derivation, with optional passphrases (the "25th word") adding extra security.
-Effective practices include creating offline backups, performing mandatory test restores, and avoiding digital seed storage (no photos, cloud, or password managers).

 Individual self-custody through hardware wallets and tested backup procedures works well for personal holdings.
 However, as holdings grow beyond $1M, operational complexity increases (active trading, DeFi, multi-chain operations), or organizational needs emerge (businesses, DAOs, investment funds), individual custody models reach their limits.
 These situations require multi-party approval processes, institutional-grade security measures, compliance capabilities, and audit trails that hardware wallets cannot provide.
 Section III explores the specialized custody architectures designed to address these fundamentally different challenges.

 ## Section III: Institutional Custody Models and Architecture

-While individual custody focuses on protecting keys from external attackers, institutional custody must solve a more complex problem: **protecting the organization from itself.** As custody scales from individual to institutional operations, the threat landscape fundamentally shifts.
+While individual custody focuses on protecting keys from external attackers, institutional custody must solve a more complex problem: **protecting the organization from itself.** Beyond external threats, institutions must control insider risk and prove process integrity, which changes the architecture entirely.
+As custody scales from individual to institutional operations, the threat landscape fundamentally shifts.
 External attackers remain a concern, but new categories of risk emerge that individual security models cannot address.

 **Insider risk** represents a persistent challenge in privileged access scenarios.
 Administrators with signing authority can potentially abuse their position through malice or error.
 The temptation to downgrade security policies during stressful situations "just this once" to meet a deadline creates vulnerabilities that sophisticated security architecture alone cannot prevent.
 The human element remains the weakest link, with a single administrator potentially undoing robust technical controls.

 **Operational failures** compound these risks through seemingly mundane issues that are devastating in practice: lost key shards that cannot be recovered, disaster recovery procedures that have never been tested, and weak change management processes that allow configuration drift.
 These vulnerabilities often remain hidden during normal operations, only revealing themselves when crisis situations place systems under significant stress, precisely when reliable operation becomes most important.
 The historical failures examined later in this section demonstrate these risks in practice across different custody models.

 Institutional custody models address these challenges through different architectural approaches, each offering distinct trade-offs between transparency, operational flexibility, and risk mitigation.
+We compare three approaches—on-chain multisig, MPC/threshold signatures, and Shamir's secret sharing—then map them to qualified custodians.

 ### Primary Custody Models